syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 elastic-cloud   10s
 ```

-In addition, you can now verify that the dependencies have been installed on the worker cluster:
+In addition, you can now verify that the Dependencies have been installed on the worker cluster:

 ```bash
 kubectl --context ${WORKER} get crds | grep elastic